pixolin/scroll-to-anchor/README.md

 A couple of other settings provide just as much flexibility as you may need: If your website has a sticky header, you can set an offset for the scrolling animation.
 You can also choose if you want anchors to be displayed in the front end and set a descriptive expression to precede the anchor's name.

 Some users reported conflicts with other plugins, which (ab-)use anchor tags for various reasons.
 To avoid issues, this plugin already excludes Woocommerce Tabs and Bootstrap Accordions, but you _could_ still run into issues with themes or plugins.
 To deal with this, you can add one or more CSS class names for sections, in which this plugin should be disabled.
 Although this is a little more complicated than I hoped for, it seems to be the best workaround.
 I'm happy to hear your thoughts, how this might even be improved in the future.

+(1)<strong>Currently</strong> the plugin <strong>doesn't support WordPress' new editor "Gutenberg"</strong>, but I hope to catch up soon and be able to extend the functionality of this little helper plugin.

 I made this plugin because I love WordPress.
 Period.
 I won't ask for donations, no upsell, no sketch of the team.
 **But I love to get your feedback to learn more.**